 Chiswick House & Gardens

-Inspired by the en plein air approach of the impressionists, our idea was to set the contemporary view in an empty picture frame on an easel alongside the original.
+Inspired by en plein air painting, we set the contemporary view in an empty picture frame on an easel alongside the original image.

-We designed ten sculptural, robust easels with cast bronze-aluminium picture frames which were placed around the park, along with walking trails interpretation leaflets.
-The interpretation panels were designed with a colour palette that referenced the interior decoration of the house, which William Kent designed to be an integral part of the gardens.
+The interpretation panels were designed with a colour palette that referenced the interior decoration of the house, designed by William Kent as an integral part of the gardens.

 Modern and bold – a new design heritage

 Our brief extended to wayfinding and orientation signage.
 A bold, deep blue round with modern, spare typography introduced a distinctive, modern intervention to complement the heritage buildings and landscaping.